30 Free Tools for Startups to Kickstart Growth

 Launch your startup from anywhere in the world with Stripe Atlas.
 The platform makes it simple to form a legal entity in a few days, issue company stock, and start accepting payments.
 This includes the paperwork to form a company, state filing fees, tax ID (EIN) filing, and templates for legal needs after you get started.

-Simplify data collaboration between partners, customers, and third parties with Osmos.
-The free Uploader tool lets you (or anyone sharing data with you) clean messy data before importing it into your operational system.
+Simplify data ingestion between partners, customers, and third parties with Osmos.
+Osmos Uploader tool lets you (or anyone sharing data with you) clean messy data before importing it into your operational system.
 No-code tools make it easy for non-technical teammates to format, clean, and upload data.
-Eligible startups can get Osmos Basic free for a year.
-That’s a $3,600 value, completely free.

 Google Cloud is a suite of cloud computing services that runs on the same infrastructure that Google uses for Gmail, YouTube, and Google Search.
 Use it to create and run your company's infrastructure, while getting technical training, guidance from Google engineers, and resources to run your business.